goethite/gostint/docs/jobsequence.md

-# Job Sequence Diagrams Brainstorming the Protocol Using Hashicorp Vault
+# Job Sequence Diagrams Brainstorming ...
+... the Protocol for Traversing Untrusted Networks with Broken TLS Encryption Using Hashicorp Vault.
+Note that a simpler way of submitting jobs to gostint can be used if you have unbroken TLS (either direct or via SNI Routing).

 ![First thoughts on job submission protocol](job_diag1.mermaid.png)
 * Requestor and poster here are the same enitity.